-We spend a night in small locally owned hotel with en bathrooms and breakfast facilities.
+We spend a night in small locally owned hotel with private bathrooms and breakfast facilities.
 All of the hotels we use in Aguas Calientes are located within walking distance of the train stations.

 We recommend the early booking of single supplements and of pre/post-tour accommodation.
 Single accommodation can be arranged for a supplement, subject to availability.
 Please request this at the time of booking.